 My grandmother always started her indoor coleus from late-summer tip cuttings, and this is the perfect time to snip a few.
 They’re simple to root.
 Take a tip cutting three to four inches (8 to 10 cm) long from a healthy, vigorous side shoot.
 Make the cut just below a leaf node, and remove the leaves at the node.
-Have ready a clean plastic pot filled with moistened soilless mix from a newly opened bag, and make a one-inch (2.5-cm)-deep hole in the mix with a pencil.
+Have ready a clean plastic pot with a drainage hole filled with moistened soilless mix from a newly opened bag, and make a one-inch (2.5-cm)-deep hole in the mix with a pencil.
 Dip the cut end of the stem into powdered rooting hormone powder.
 Insert the cutting into the planting mix, being careful not to knock off the powder.
-Gently firm the stem into the hole, and set the container in a plastic bag with the top open (to make a humid environment and still allow air flow).
+Gently firm the stem into the hole, and set the container in a plastic bag with the top left open (to make a humid environment but still allow air flow).
 The cutting should root within three weeks and can eventually be potted up into a larger container.
 Coleus likes heat, so keep the cutting in a warm, bright location.